conda/ceps/cep-recipe-serialization.md

 patches: # list of patches that should be applied to the source
 target_directory: # optional target directory where the source should be extracted
 file_name: # optional file name
-pub use_gitignore: # optional bool wether to use the .gitignore file when copying a directory
+use_gitignore: # optional bool wether to use the .gitignore file when copying a directory
 ```

 #### Git source